-All students are required to have an Alternate Site Form, which includes daycare information, on file for each student with the Transportation Department.
+All students being transported to or from a daycare are required to have an Alternate Site Form, which includes daycare information, on file for each student with the Transportation Department.

 This information is used to assign bus stops and for notification in case of an emergency.
 Students cannot be transported to or from daycare sites that are outside the school attendance zone.

 New daycare needs or changes will need to be communicated to the Transportation Department.
 Alternate Site Requests must allow five days before the change can take effect.
 If the daycare situation changes in the course of the school year, a new form must be submitted to enact the change.
-Alternate Site Requests will only be accepted by a parent or guardians.
+Alternate Site Requests will only be accepted from a parent or guardian.